 The Family Business Association Awards and

-the FBA Annual Conference are coming!
+the FBA Annual Conference were success once again

 This is the real family business event from the only non-profit association that has been tirelessly serving family businesses in New England for the past decade.
 We continue to be your trusted source to connect with advisors, specialists, and thousands of other local family business owners.

 The annual awards gala was held Thursday night May 16th at the Needham Sheraton followed the next day by the annual conference.